legitcomputerwhisperer/Revelio/README.md

 Revelio, named after the revealing spell from Harry Potter, is a customizable fade-in animation tweak which makes your home screen app icons appear after a defined time.

-This tweak the exact opposite of "Evanesco"...a tweak from CPDigitalDarkroom which makes your homescreen app icons disappear after a set amount of time.
+This tweak the exact opposite of ["Evanesco"](http://cydia.saurik.com/package/com.cpdigitaldarkroom.evanesco/) ...a tweak from CPDigitalDarkroom which makes your homescreen app icons disappear after a set amount of time.
 _______________________________

 Available animation triggers include: